Designations Congruent with Things: Chapter 17

 I think that’s you, his brain says.

-Stop,” Hermann shouts, clearly totally freaking out or totally outraged himself, Newt doesn’t know, Newt can’t tell, Newt isn’t sure who he is or what he is, he thinks he’s destroyed cities, he thinks he could destroy more, he thinks he’s torturing the human who cut him up and locked him down in a chemical cross-link that killed only his outer shell of tissue and transformed it into a dead husk through which he can still think, can still feel his networked, dismembered, suffering parts, but—
+Stop!”
+Hermann shouts, clearly freaking out or outraged himself, Newt doesn’t know, Newt can’t tell, Newt isn’t sure who he is or what he is, he thinks he’s destroyed cities, he thinks he could destroy more, he thinks he’s torturing the human who cut him up and locked him down in a chemical cross-link that killed only his outer shell of tissue and transformed it into a dead husk through which he can still think, can still feel his networked, dismembered, suffering parts, but—

 “Stop,” someone is whispering, “stop, stop, stop.
 Please stop.”